likeamojay/ItEcrWorkflow/README.md

 This is a Google Apps Script Workflow Application originally a mod of Google's Expense Report Tutorial to suit the ECR needs of a small-to-mid-size IT Department.

 The original tutorial can be found at http://developers.google.com/apps-script/articles/expense_report_approval

+For those not familiar with Google Apps Scripting, it is essentially Javascript with built in APIs to interface with  Google Forms, Gmail, and Google Sheets.
+The file extension is .gs rather than .js.

+If you're looking to implement this workflow in your own Google Drive, you'll first need to set up two forms and two spreadsheets as outlined in the above tutorial link.

 Differences from Tutorial Application: